 Forgiveness: Thankfully yes.
 To the point where this can reliably sell to Americans.
 Not all civil wars die down so easily and America could have become another Ireland.
-Perhaps it helps that Americans can identify with British because of a similar international position.
+Perhaps it helps that Americans can identify with the British due to a similar international position.

 Four-Star Badass: None other than George Washington, leading his men into battle personally at Princeton and taking charge at Monmouth Courthouse.
 For the British, William Howe did the same at Bunker Hill, as did John Burgoyne at Saratoga.